 Light

-Give your Euphorbia tirucalli ‘Sticks of Fire’ full sun outdoors to help trigger the vibrant red color.
+Give your Euphorbia tirucalli ‘Sticks of Fire’ full sun outdoors to help trigger the vibrant red, orange, and yellow coloring.
 Indoors, provide it with bright light for at least 8 hours a day.

-A south-facing window is best, but east or west can also work, the color just won’t be as prominent.
-Turn the plant once a month to have balanced color and growth.
+A south-facing window is best inside the house, but east or west can also work.
+Turn the plant once a month to promote balanced color and growth.

 Water